 This recipe was first published 11/13/2020.

-But what makes these so much fun is the special cloverleaf shape.
+The special cloverleaf shape is what makes these rolls special, visually they stand out.
 They are so sweet and old fashioned looking.

-They are a topic of conversation because of that shape.
+Cloverleaf rolls are a topic of conversation because of the shape.

 The first time I ever had these was at my in-laws.
-My mother-in-law is seriously the queen of the rolls, she always made them perfect.
+My mother-in-law is seriously the queen of the rolls, she always makes them perfect.
 It took me years to master.

 Jump to:

-My favorite party is the herbs and butter that get brushed on top after they bake.
+- Fresh Herbs: The fresh herbs and butter slathered overtop the rolls takes these rolls from boring to show stopper.
 Sage, rosemary and thyme are the perfect Thanksgiving herbs to use.
 If you are making stuffing, you'll probably already have them on hand.

 Ingredients